 - Explore connections, collaborators, related work and more

 My research addresses questions of performance and, in particular, acting processes.
 To date, I have published four books on acting.
 Recently, I have been researching acting processes for television with Christopher Hogg (University of Westminster) and have published Acting in British Television (Palgrave, 2017) and an edited collection, Exploring Television Acting, for Bloomsbury (2018) alongside a number of articles.
 My previous research has focused on theatre performance and in particular how actors approach playing real people.
 I co-edited Playing for Real with Mary Luckhurst (Palgrave, 2010), and wrote Acting in Documentary Theatre, which was published by Palgrave in 2013.
-I’m an active member of TaPRA (the Theatre and Performance Research Association) with whom I co-convened the Performer Training Working Group from 2015-2018.
+I’m an active member of TaPRA (the Theatre and Performance Research Association) with whom I co-convened the Performer Training Working Group.
 I was an expert witness for the House of Lords report ‘Training for the Theatre Industry’ (2017) and in my evidence I discussed our focus on employability for a range of roles in theatre and the wider cultural sector.

 My research interests include: acting theory and practice, television performance, verbatim and documentary theatre and television, modern British political theatre, and performance in games.